 The invention of Kanban cards

 In Japanese, the word Kanban means “signaling card”.
 At Toyota’s factory floor Kanban cards were the key component signaling the need for replenishment of work.
-This signal would indicate to team members or suppliers downstream, that their colleagues have completed or are almost done with their work, and need the upstream team to send in some more.
+This signal would indicate to team members or suppliers downstream, that their colleagues have completed or are almost done with their work, and need the upstream team to send in more.

 Kanban cards were stored in bins, and when workers completed work on an item and needed more materials, those bins were sent to the replenishment department to stock up.
 And when materials were depleted in the replenishment department, card bins were sent to suppliers for new stock.